 Crystal is a junior attending New Covenant Academy and a participant in the Koreatown Storytelling Project.
 She was born in Honolulu, Hawaii, but moved to Koreatown when she was very young.
-She has been part of the girls’ volleyball team since her sophomore year and started at right back her junior year.
+She has been part of the girls’ volleyball team since her sophomore year.
 She is also in the Honor Council, which makes rules for the school and helps to discipline younger children.
-She has an interest in art and is looking forward to getting a certificate in origami as well as in Korean folk painting.
-Through the KSP experience, she wants to learn more about what journalism is and acquire skills that she thinks would definitely help her in the future.
+She is interested in art and is looking forward to getting a certificate in origami, as well as in Korean folk painting.
+Through the KSP experience, she wants to learn more about journalism and acquire skills will help her in the future.
 This will help her achieve her dreams of becoming a teacher because she will learn how to effectively write and communicate with others.

 Where is your hometown?